-During last season's run, eventual national championship Clemson showed its youth during a dry spell that culminated with a loss to an inferior Pittsburgh team that made play after play down the stretch to beat the Tigers.
+During last season's run, eventual national champion Clemson showed its youth during a dry spell which culminated in a loss to an inferior Pittsburgh team that made play after play down the stretch to beat the Tigers.

 Once Deshaun Watson got his team into the College Football Playoffs, he shredded an Alabama defense that was statistically one of the best ever, exposing the Tide's flawed secondary.

-This year, Alabama and Clemson again are expected to be among the teams battling for the playoffs.
-Though they're reloaded and appear primed to be among the elite again, they aren't perfect; far from it.
+This year, Alabama and Clemson are expected to be among the teams battling for the playoffs.
+Though they're reloaded and appear primed to be among the elite again, they aren't perfect—far from it.

 UA has a new offensive coordinator in Brian Daboll who must resurrect the downfield passing game.
 The Tigers must move on from the Watson era and rebrand their offense with a new signal-caller.
-These are question marks and two of the more noticeable flaws being discussed this offseason.
+These are two of the more noticeable flaws being discussed this offseason.

-Using B/R colleague David Kenyon's recent '17 rankings predictions, let's examine those concerns and other flaws among the top playoff contenders for the upcoming season.
+Using Bleacher Report colleague David Kenyon's recent 2017 rankings predictions, let's examine those concerns and other flaws among the top playoff contenders for the upcoming season.